godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-1.md

 - Add thread safety to Object signals. ([GH-105453](https://github.com/godotengine/godot/pull/105453))

 ### Documentation
 It's not often that we have the opportunity to cover documentation changes in these highlights, as those changes are usually fairly low-key.
 This isn't to say that changes aren't happening; on the contrary, it's one of the single most active areas of our GitHub!
 That's because it often goes beyond our main repo, with changes needing to be synchronized in [godot-docs](https://github.com/godotengine/godot-docs).
+Special shoutouts to [Mickeon](https://github.com/Mickeon) and [tetrapod](https://github.com/tetrapod00) with the main repo and docs repo respectively, for taking on the lion's share of pull requests *and* reviews.

-[Haoyu Qiu](https://github.com/timothyqiu)'s addition of `required` as a qualifier within the documentation itself warrants special mention.
+[Haoyu Qiu](https://github.com/timothyqiu)'s addition of `required` as a qualifier within the documentation itself warrants special mention ([GH-107130](https://github.com/godotengine/godot/pull/107130)).
 When extending a class that has virtual methods, it wasn't immediately obvious which methods *needed* an override, versus having defaulted fallbacks. …Well, it *was* obvious if you looked at the descriptions, but it wasn't something inherent to the functions themselves like `const`.
 This won't be an issue moving forward, as now `required` will come right after `virtual` where applicable.

 Anyone who has contributed to the documentation has likely wrangled with the mixed-indentation of codeblocks.
 This necessitated adding spaces manually, and often meant disabling autoformatting on XML files; this was inconvenient at best & outright error-prone at worst.
 [Tomasz Chabora](https://github.com/KoBeWi) put this issue to rest with [GH-89819](https://github.com/godotengine/godot/pull/89819), unilaterally replacing all spaces with tabs across all codeblocks.
 This was a surprisingly involved process, as it required a simultaneous freeze & subsequent update of our [localization files](https://github.com/godotengine/godot-editor-l10n), but where there's a will there's a way!